kumar045/kumar045-Django-React-Image-Classification-Webapplication/README.md

 Refer to https://nodejs.org/en/ to install nodejs

 Install create-react-app
 Install create-react-app npm package globally.
 This will help to easily run the project and also build the source files easily.
 Use the following command to install create-react-app

 npm install -g create-react-app
-Live Application URL
-The Application is deployed in https://aditya-sridhar.github.io/simple-reactjs-app

-Click on the link to see the application

 Cloning and Running the Application in local
 Clone the project into local